Conditions We See

 If you’re already on hormone replacement, birth control, or any other prescribed medication: we don’t change it.
 Medication decisions stay with your prescribing physician.

 Our role is different.
 We help you see the full pattern underneath the symptoms, build a Health Restoration Plan around the systems your hormones depend on (gut, liver, thyroid, adrenals, blood sugar), and partner with your medical team.
-If your numbers shift over time and your prescribing doctor wants to adjust your protocol, that conversation happens with them, not us.
+If your numbers shift over time and your prescribing doctor wants to adjust your care plan, that conversation happens with them, not us.

 We work alongside your physicians.
 Not in place of them.